silogen/docs/new-silogen-docs/docs/platform-installation/demo-environment.md

 - Cluster Forge integration

 ### Installation procedure
-Download the latest ClusterBloom release (adjust the URL to the release of your preference):
+Download the latest Cluster Bloom release (adjust the URL to the release of your preference):
 ```
 wget https://github.com/silogen/cluster-bloom/releases/latest/download/bloom
 ```